Peoplevox Integration

 **Create packages using package details from Peoplevox orders**

-Each package added to a Peoplevox order will be created as a seperate order/shipment (with the same name / order number) in Starshipit upon despatch.
+Each package added to a Peoplevox order will be created as a separate/separated order/shipment (with the same name / order number) in Starshipit upon despatch.
 Each order's tracking number will flow back into Peoplevox against the sales order.

-8. Label generation failures
+## 8. Label generation failures

 On despatch of an order in Peoplevox, if the order still has an invalid address (and hasn't yet been corrected in Starshipit), the labels and tracking numbers will not be generated in Starshipit.